slowernews/wisdom-tldr/chapters/chapter_2_groups.md

 <!--
 > *"Religion is regarded by the common people as true, by the wise as false, and by the rulers as useful."  -- Seneca*
-> *"Religion is for people who fear hell, spirituality is for people who have been there."  -- David Bowie* -->
+> *"Religion is for people who fear hell, spirituality is for people who have been there."  -- David Bowie*
+> *"If Christianity disappears in Europe, the whole world is threatened."  -- Cardinal Robert Sarah* -->

 > *"Science without religion is lame.
 Religion without science is blind."